|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 REACTOR MONITORING ELECTRONICS:

 A FNR is controlled by several micro-computers.
-The main function of these computers is to safely maintain the desired fuel bundle discharge temperature setpoint and to trigger fuel bundle or entire reactor shutdowns if any significant out-of-normal condition is detected.
+The main function of these computers is to safely maintain the desired fuel bundle discharge temperature setpoint and to trigger reactor shutdowns if any significant out-of-normal condition is detected.
 The monitoring software must include hardware watchdogs that can detect any significant problems within the reactor monitoring system and the reactor fuel bundle discharge temperature control systems.
 If any such problems are detected the reactor control must either shift to a fully redundant electronic monitoring and control system or trigger a reactor shutdown.

 SECONDARY LIQUID SODIUM FLOW: